- About Ridley

 Thursday Community Gatherings

-CCYM gatherings are held semi-regularly on Thursday evenings, at the Ridley campus in Parkville.
+CCYM gatherings are held semi-regularly on Thursday evenings, from 5:30 pm to 7:15pm, at the Ridley campus in Parkville, or the private dining room of the Great Northern Hotel in Carlton North.

 The seminar and discussion elements of the gathering can be live-streamed to community members outside of Melbourne.